Friday, December 10, 2021 · 16 min read

 But now imagine that each letter coming down the street has actually been cut up into thousands or even millions of tiny pieces, and each piece is just one word from inside that letter.

-But with ethernet, each “word” (datagram) contains the info that your mailbox needs in order to grab the words intended for it, and then to reassemble them perfectly into each unique piece of mail that was sent to you.
+But with ethernet, each “word” (datagram) contains the info that your mailbox needs in order to grab the words intended for it, and then reassemble them perfectly into each unique piece of mail that was sent to you.
 So when you open your mailbox, the letters are perfectly reassembled, and they look just the way they did when they were mailed.

 We don’t need to get deeper into how ethernet exactly works, but it is important to understand the nature of this interface, and why it has become so ubiquitous today.

-A Brief History of EtherCAT
+A brief history of EtherCAT